Choose update mechanism¶

 This update mechanism ensures a continuous synchronization of Insights Hub data with the data source.

 The following screenshot displays a periodic update where the start and end dates are related to the update time.

 - The periodic update allows to configure a window around the update time.
 It is commonly used to create a report of last 30 days.

-- If a window can not span into future, then an application that has the ability can compare the report of the desired values with the actual values for example, there are some projection or trends in MindSphere that are the part of stored data
+- If a window can not span into future, then an application that has the ability to compare the report of the desired values with the actual values for example, there are some projection or trends that are the part of stored data.

 Use aggregated time series data¶

 By activating the corresponding checkbox, you can select to use aggregated time series data instead of raw data.

 This can be especially useful to reduce the amount of data points.
 Example, for large time ranges or assets with highly frequent data.
 The time range is then divided into intervals.

 For each interval and variable, the time series data is described by several statistical values like average, sum, count, minimum and maximum.
 For more information, refer IoT Time Series Aggregates Service.

 According to the chosen time range, you can select from the different interval lengths.